vlopezj/coq-course/README.md

 ## Course plan

 1. The Coq IDE
-2. Coq as a functionl programming language
+2. Coq as a functional programming language
 3. Inductive reasoning about functional programs
 4. `Prop` vs. `Type`.
 Proofs in `Prop`.
 5. The SSReflect approach.